centrahq/api-documentation/README.md

 Deployment is handled using continuous deployment.

-Successful builds on the `master` branch will be automatically deployed.
+Successful builds on the `production` branch will be automatically deployed.

 ## Working at Centra